Skip to main content

 Keyboard Programme

-Keyboard skills are a very valuable asset for any musician and many students whose first study is not piano take piano as a second study.
-Many of our second study pianists achieve success in the higher grades and enjoy the opportunity to play in our lunchtime concerts.
+Piano skills are a huge asset for any musician, and many students take up keyboard as a second study—often achieving top grades and performing in our lunchtime concerts.

 For those with an interest in jazz piano, we have a close link with our Popular and Contemporary Programme which provides further opportunity.